DATE: August 18, 1969

 PAUL EHRLICH: If you ask me the question, “Are there things that I have written in the past that I wouldn’t write today?” the answer is certainly yes.
 I’ve expressed more certainty because I was trying to bring people to get something done.

-NARRATION But his core message remains the same today — there are nearly 4 billion more people in the world and they are consuming more resources than ever before.
+NARRATION But his core message remains the same today — there are nearly four billion more people in the world and they are consuming more resources than ever before.

 PAUL EHRLICH: I do not think my language was too apocalyptic in “The Population Bomb.”
 My language would be even more apocalyptic today.
 The idea that every woman should have as many babies as she wants is, to me, exactly the same kind of idea as everybody oughta be permitted to throw as much of their garbage into their neighbor’s backyard as they want.